How to Run Your Own Instagram Audit: 8 Steps to Building a Better Profile

 This is a vital step.
 If you’re using the right hashtags but no one can see your content, you may as well not be using them at all!
 And while it can be difficult to parse out which hashtags may be blocked, the easiest way is to immediately check a hashtag after posting to it.

-Are you posting your hashtags in a new comment or spacing them down with emoji?
+Are you posting your hashtags in a new comment or spacing them down?

 With your hashtag list free of blocked or broken hashtags, now is the time to review your usage.
 Ultimately, the number of hashtags you use comes down to personal preference, but as with all things Instagram, it’s super important to be consistent.

 Instagram Audit Step #8: Marketing Tools

 If you’re looking to get more followers and engagement on Instagram, why not enlist the help of one or more Instagram marketing tools?